MicrosoftDocs/sql-docs/docs/t-sql/statements/create-database-transact-sql.md

 - All data files (MDF and NDF) must be available.
 - If multiple log files exist, they must all be available.

-If a read/write database has a single log file that is currently unavailable, and if the database was shut down with no users or open transactions before the attach operation, FOR ATTACH automatically rebuilds the log file and updates the primary file.
+If a read/write database has a single log file that is currently unavailable, and if the database was shut down with no users or open transactions before the `ATTACH` operation, `FOR ATTACH` automatically rebuilds the log file and updates the primary file.
 In contrast, for a read-only database, the log cannot be rebuilt because the primary file cannot be updated.
 Therefore, when you attach a read-only database with a log that is unavailable, you must provide the log files, or the files in the FOR ATTACH clause.

 > [!NOTE]
 > A database created by a more recent version of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] cannot be attached in earlier versions.

 In [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], any full-text files that are part of the database that is being attached will be attached with the database.
 To specify a new path of the full-text catalog, specify the new location without the full-text operating system file name.
 For more information, see the Examples section.

 Attaching a database that contains a FILESTREAM option of "Directory name", into a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance will prompt [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] to verify that the Database_Directory name is unique.
-If it is not, the attach operation fails with the error, `FILESTREAM Database_Directory name is not unique in this SQL Server instance`.
+If it is not, the `ATTACH` operation fails with the error, `FILESTREAM Database_Directory name is not unique in this SQL Server instance`.
 To avoid this error, the optional parameter, *directory_name*, should be passed in to this operation.

 FOR ATTACH cannot be specified on a database snapshot.